Wedding Planning Timeline Checklist: Month-by-Month Guide

 6-9 Months Before: Lock In the Details

 This is when your wedding starts to take shape.
-You're moving from big decisions to specific choices.
+You are moving from big decisions to specific choices.

 Send Save-the-Dates